Addi Somekh: Balloon Music

 The first Unpopable album The Gift/Curse Combo was released in 2007.
 Somekh started Unpopable with guitarist Henry Bermudez in 2005, but the band is currently composed of Somekh on balloon bass and Joey Maramba on electric bass.
 In 2014, the band released an album called The Unpopable Trio with Alfredo Ortiz, and in 2018, they released an album called Tunnel Buddies with several percussionists.

 Somekh crafted the balloon bass after contracting Lyme disease during a photo shoot for Martha Stewart Magazine in August 2003.
 Afterwards, he moved to Los Angeles while bedridden for 8 months.
 During this time, he learned to play the balloon bass, as he could still move his fingers while stuck in bed.

 In 1992, Sean Rooney devised the principle behind the balloon resonator and invented an instrument he called the Balloon Guitar.
 In 2000, Rooney showed Somekh how to make the resonator, which Somekh then modified several times to make the Balloon Bass.
-Somekh has since created othdr balloon instruments, including drums and flutes, and has composed music and improvised with a variety of balloon and non-balloon musicians, such as New York-based jazz drummer Kenny Wollesen, Wilco guitarist Nels Cline, Money Mark, Alfredo Ortiz, and the Jamaican dub engineer The Scientist (musician).
+Somekh has since created other balloon instruments, including drums and flutes, and has composed music and improvised with a variety of balloon and non-balloon musicians, such as New York-based jazz drummer Kenny Wollesen, Wilco guitarist Nels Cline, Money Mark, Alfredo Ortiz, and the Jamaican dub engineer The Scientist (musician).